 Diwali preparation starts with cleaning.
 Home, offices, or shops everywhere the cleaning process starts almost one month before the actual date of Diwali.

 As Diwali comes closer market is decorated with electric lights such as LED, earthen products shops, firecrackers shops, and sweets shops in the markets.
 People used to perch new traditional clothes, crackers, and many other puja materials for the festival.
 Rangoli making material

 People used to decorate their homes and buildings with colorful led lights almost one month before.
 On the day of Diwali, the come home is cleaned.
 Children some women make beautiful Rangoli in front of the main gate door of their homes.
 In offices, a Rangoli is made on the door.
-Some people used to stick photographs or goddess Lakshmi and lord Ganesh or some quotation s written photo.
+Some people used to stick photographs of goddess Lakshmi and lord Ganesh or some quotations from written photos.

 A plate for the Diwali puja ritual is arranged to have puja material.
 An idol of the goddess Lakshmi is placed in the home or in public places.
 Diwali songs are played the whole day.
 The excitement can be easily realized on the face of everyone, especially children.

 - Organizing prayers and distributing sweets